jakemmarsh/react-annotator/README.md

 - `element` (string): the element selector for the parent element which the annotations are intended for.
 No default value, and the annotation system will not be rendered without a valid element.
 - `annotations` (array): the array of annotations to be displayed on the parent element.
 Defaults to an empty array.
+- `addCallback` (function): a function to be called any time a new annotation is entered.
+The callback is invoked with a single parameter, an object representing the annotation saved (of the format below).
+Defaults to an empty function.

 Each "annotation" in the array represents one indicator on the parent element, which triggers its textual annotation when triggered.
 An annotation has the following structure: